University of California, San Diego: Residential colleges

 Students affiliate with a college based upon its particular philosophy and environment as majors are not exclusive to specific colleges.
 Revelle and Sixth enroll the largest number of undergraduate students, followed by Warren, Muir, Roosevelt, and Marshall.
 Each undergraduate college sets different requirements for awarding graduation and provost's honors, separate from departmental and Phi Beta Kappa honors.

+Each college has a distinct area of campus for its administration, housing, dining, and student life facilities.
+From south to north, Eighth, Revelle, Muir, Marshall, Sixth, Roosevelt, and Seventh Colleges lie along an approximately straight line along Ridge Walk on the western side of the main campus.
+Warren College is situated to the northeast of Geisel Library and Price Center.

+Students who choose to live on campus are not required to live at the college in which they are enrolled.

+Beginning in 2020, new developments that the university refers to as "Living and Learning Neighborhoods" were constructed in an effort to increase the housing capacity of the campus.
+The first neighborhood constructed, the North Torrey Pines Living and Learning Neighborhood, was completed in 2020.
+The neighborhood became the current home of Sixth College (which had previously been located in Pepper Canyon to the east of University Center), and is located between John Muir College and Thurgood Marshall College.

+The Theatre District Living and Learning Neighborhood, which houses approximately 2,000 undergraduate students is the location of Eighth College.

+The Pepper Canyon West Living and Learning Neighborhood is located in the west segment of the Pepper Canyon area of the university, next to UC San Diego Central Campus station.
+The Pepper Canyon West Living and Learning Neighborhood houses 1,300 transfer students and upper-division undergraduate students from all eight UC San Diego colleges in single-occupancy rooms.

+The Ridge Walk North Living and Learning Community is the most recent neighborhood to be constructed.
+This neighborhood is located in the easternmost portion of Thurgood Marshall College, and houses 2,400 undergraduate students, primarily from Thurgood Marshall College.
+Construction was completed in advance of the start of the 2025-26 academic year.

 Governance

-As one of the 10 general campuses of the University of California system, UC San Diego is governed by a 26-member Board of Regents consisting of 18 officials appointed by the Governor of California, seven ex officio members, and a single student regent.
-The current president of the University of California is Michael Drake, and the administrative head of UC San Diego is Pradeep Khosla.
+As one of the 10 general campuses of the University of California system, UC San Diego is governed by a 26-member board of regents consisting of 18 officials appointed by the governor of California, seven ex officio members, and a single student regent.
+The current president of the University of California is Michael Drake, and the chancellor of UC San Diego is Pradeep Khosla.
 Academic policies are set by the school's Academic Senate, a legislative body composed of all university faculty members.
 Nine vice chancellors manage academic affairs, research, diversity, marine sciences, student affairs, planning, external relations, business affairs, and health sciences and report directly to the chancellor.

+As of 2025, there has been a total of 2 student regents from UC San Diego: Linda Rae Sabo in 1982, an undergraduate senior at the time, and Hayley Weddle in 2019, a graduate student at the time.